 These cloth nappies are made of soft layers of fabric, such as cotton or bamboo, which are folded over into a pad shape and placed inside a fitted, leak-proof cover.
 They’re not bulky, but they’re less absorbent than other types of reusable nappies.
 They dry quickly.
 You might need two or three different sizes.
 Pre-folds are quite cheap.

 These are also called contoured or shaped nappies.
 They can be made of layers of cotton, fleece, hemp or bamboo.
 Used with a leak-proof cover, they usually fasten with velcro or press studs.
 Some have an absorbent insert.
 Fitted nappies come in one-size-fits-most and different sizes.
 They’re easy to change.
 They’re slower to dry and more expensive than cloth squares and pre-folds.

 These cloth nappies have a leak-proof outer shell sewn together with a soft inner layer.
-Inserts are placed in the ‘pocket’ between the shell and the inner layer to absorb liquid.
+There are inserts in the ‘pocket’ between the shell and the inner layer to absorb liquid.
 Inserts can be made of different materials, which absorb different amounts of liquid.
-They’re easy to use and dry quickly, but the inserts need to be removed before washing and put back in afterwards.
+They’re easy to use and dry quickly, but you need to take out the inserts before washing and put them back in afterwards.
 They come in one-size-fits-most and different sizes.